Mark Borchardt: Career

 In 2004, he announced he would direct Scare Me and sent out casting calls.
 In 2008, he announced a 2009 release date, which was originally slated for a 2005 release.
-As of Summer 2010 the movie was still in production and as of 2021, it still has not been released.
+As of Summer 2010 the movie was still in production and as of 2023, it still has not been released.
 In April 2012, Borchardt stated that about 65% of the film had been shot, and that he was happy with the first forty pages of the script.
 However, he maintained parts of the script needed to be revised and while he had rough-cut some of the footage, there was no completion date in place for the project.
-According to a March 2013 update for the Scare Me IMDb page, the release date has been set for April 1, 2014.
+In a March 2013 update for the Scare Me IMDb page, the release date was set for April 1, 2014.

 In 2018 he directed a documentary called The Dundee Project, which focused on attendees of a UFO festival in Wisconsin.
-The film premiered at Slamdance Film Festival (Park City), then played at Fantastic Fest (Austin), Nighthawk Cinema (Brooklyn), and the Chicago Critics Film Festival.
+The film premiered at Slamdance Film Festival (Park City), then played at Fantastic Fest (Austin), Nitehawk Cinema (Brooklyn), and the Chicago Critics Film Festival.